Healthdirect Free Australian health advice you can count on.

 How is rabies treated?

-Even if rabies is not confirmed, treatment should start straight away.
-This is called post-exposure prophylaxis and is done to prevent any infection from developing.
+Treatment for rabies should start straight away, even if your diagnosis is not confirmed.
+This is called post-exposure prophylaxis (PEP) and is done to prevent infection from developing.

 A series of rabies vaccinations must then be given over time, usually over 2 weeks.